Heritage Projects

 Workshops

 Workshops can make a real difference in the success of your application.
 They’re an opportunity for you to get your questions answered by a 4Culture grant manager and learn from other applicants.
 For virtual workshops, please register via the links provided to receive Zoom meeting information.
 You will need a personal Zoom account in order to attend a workshop.
-If you are unable to attend, a workshop recording is available below.
+If you are unable to attend, a recording of the presentation is available below.

 Watch this step-by-step application guide video to assist you in the application process.